View Philip Levine's Obituary on telegram.com and share memories

 Philip H. Levine, 83

-He leaves his wife of 57 years, Judith (Morin) Levine; a daughter, Nancy Mitchell of Barre; two grandsons, Kevin Mitchell of Worcester and Andrew Mitchell of Barre and several nieces and nephews.
-He was predeceased by his sister, Maxine (Levy) Levine, wife of Jordan Levy.
+He leaves his wife of 57 years, Judith (Morin) Levine; a daughter, Nancy Mitchell of Barre; a son, Frederick Levine of Worcester; two grandsons, Kevin Mitchell of Worcester and Andrew Mitchell of Barre; and several nieces and nephews.
+He was predeceased by his sister, Maxine (Levine) Levy, wife of Jordan Levy.

-He was born in New York City and was a son of Barnett and Lily (Torbin) and lived in Worcester his entire life.
+He was born in New York City and was a son of Barnett Levine and Lily (Torbin) Levine and lived here his entire life.

 He had been a foreman in the Worcester Street Department for thirty years, retiring a number of years ago.